-If you have been arrested for a drug crime in the Tampa Bay area, including Hillsborough County, Pinellas County, Pasco County, or Hernando County, then contact an experienced attorney at the Sammis Law Firm.
+If you have been arrested for a drug crime in the Tampa Bay area, including Hillsborough County, Pinellas County, Pasco County, Hernando County or Polk County, then contact an experienced attorney at the Sammis Law Firm.
 By focusing on criminal defense and serious drug crimes, we pay particular attention to recent changes in the law and unique arguments that apply to these types of cases.

 Call (813) 250-0500.

 Legislative Updates in 2016: Call us to learn more about Chapter 2016-105 for Narcotics Laws in Florida.
 This new legislation on drug laws in Florida amends various portions of Chapter 893.
 The new legislation adds definitions, adds substances to the different schedules, and amends penalty provisions.

 We represent individuals charged with a wide variety of drug charges, including:

 Contact an experienced drug crime attorney in Tampa at 813-250-0500 to discuss the case.
-Our attorneys represent clients charged with a wide variety of possession, sale, or trafficking offenses including:
+Our attorneys represent clients charged with a wide variety of possession, sell, or trafficking offenses including:

 · Credibility of Informants and Undercover Officers